How to make the most of your Meribel ski pass

 If you're staying in Mottaret, aka Meribel-Mottaret, this is a self-contained resort higher up the valley than Meribel, and you'll need to buy your passes from a different lift company.
 Whilst the lift pass is the same, to date the two lift companies have not created a unified website, therefore make sure you are purchasing and collecting all passes from the correct lift company.

-Top Tip: You can buy your passes in advance safe in the knowledge that up until the day before they start, all lift passes bought online are fully refundable.
+If you're topping up existing passes card, reference numbers are required.
+It's also worth knowing that you'll buy your passes safe in the knowledge that up until the day before all passes bought online are fully refundable.

 Make the most of the pistes